AJSahagun/Execution-Cycle-Verilog/README.md

     2. Go to `File > Open New Tab >`
     3. Locate `Store_tb.vcd`
     4. In Type | Signals tab; Choose and append to see the wave representation.

+## Group 6 (Decoding Process)

+How It Integrates
+1. Decode: Decodes instructions to determine the operation and generate appropriate control signals.
+2. Register File: Implements a register file for storing and accessing data within the processor.
+3. ALU: Defines an ALU capable of performing various arithmetic and logical operations.
+4. Control Unit: Generates control signals for the processor based on the instruction's opcode.
+5. Testbench: Provides a simulation environment to test the processor design by loading instructions and driving the clock.

+### How to simulate

+1. Ensure Icarus Verilog is installed
+2. Clone the project using Github Desktop
+3. Ensure that that the cloned project is located inside iverilog bin's folder
+4. Open command prompt and go locate current directory to the cloned project
+5. Use this command (verilog -o simulation *.v)
+6. Then, type vvp simulation
+7. Locate gtkwave.exe in your verilog folder.
+Click new tab and click the generated vcd file
+8. Click the signals and observe.